Chorioamnionitis and endometritis

 Continue antibiotics until afebrile for 24-48 hours.

-If still febrile > 48 hours on antibiotics postpartum: If on cefoxitin or clindamycin/gentamicin switch to piperacillin/tazobactam.
+If still febrile > 48 hours on antibiotics postpartum: If on ceftriaxone/metronidazole or gentamicin switch to piperacillin/tazobactam.
 Wait 48 hours on an antibiotic regimen before considering regimen failed.